vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 ### Pattern 3: Two Different Domains, Same Bounded Context,  a Single Uni

-This pattern is applicable for organizations where an existing domain has its own software systems but wants to leverage the Uni owned and operated by other domains for both read and write access on a small part of the domain data model.
-The intent is to scale as much as on the existing Uni owned by the other domains before spinning a dedicated Uni for the domain.
+This pattern is applicable for organizations that have software systems in an existing domain but want to leverage Unis owned and operated by other domains for access to a small part of the domain data model.
+The intent is to scale as much as on existing Unis owned by other domains before deploying a dedicated Uni for the domain.

 For Example, CRM and Marketing(Domain 2, Bounded Context 2) will need discrete write access permission boundaries between data managed by each.
 You can still do it inside a single Uni.
 Create a node each for CRM and Marketing.
 You can configure write access on customer account aggregate for CRM on Node1 and configure write access on ‘CustomerProfile’ aggregate for Marketing on Node2.
 CRM will interact with Uni using Node 1 and Marketing will interact with Uni using Node 2.